Guide to Angular BehaviourSubject, ReplaySubject & Subject

 The most significant difference between the Subject and the Observable is the casting properties.

-A simple observable is a unicast, i.e., it can cast to a single observer only.
-It has the power to multicast many observes, which makes a subject an observer and an observable at the same time.
+A simple observable is a unicast, i.e., it can be cast to a single observer only.
+It has the power to multicast many observers, making a subject an observer and an observable stream simultaneously until complete notification is emitted.
 It is noted that subjects do not possess any initial value, and they behave like event emitters.

 Moreover, Behavior Subjects keep track of the last values, and whenever there is a new subscriber, it will get the previous value, and log it.